1. Who is the school’s SEN Coordinator (SENCO)?

-Where a child continues to make less than expected progress, the teacher (with the support of the SENCO where necessary) will provide small group additional targeted support, this may include assessing their needs using appropriate assessment tools.
+Where a child continues to make less than expected progress, the teacher (with the support of the SENCO where necessary) will provide small group or individual additional targeted support, this may include assessing their needs using appropriate assessment tools.

 If in-school support does not have an impact or if a child’s needs require more specialist assessment, the SENCO will refer to appropriate external support agencies to provide advice to the school on how to meet the child’s needs.

 In school, SEN learning interventions are tailored to meet the needs of the child and these include Individual Literacy Intervention; 1:1 tuition in phonics, reading, writing or maths; Speech and Language therapy, Learn 2 Move, following therapist-provided programmes or based on in-school assessments.
 Other support may involve additional resources, programmes from the Occupational Therapist or Physiotherapist or personalised learning plans.

 All interventions are reviewed at least termly by either the SENCO or the class teacher to measure their effectiveness.

 9. How will the curriculum be matched to my child’s needs?

 At Christ Church, we believe in a practical approach to learning.

 Our topic-based approach to the curriculum allows and encourages children to make relevant links between different areas of learning.

 When a pupil has been identified with special needs their work will be differentiated by the class teacher to enable them to access the curriculum more easily, or more personalised methods to support them to access the curriculum e.g. resources or adaptations.

 Learning Support Assistants (LSAs) may be allocated to work with the pupil in a 1:1 or small focus group to target and support more specific needs where appropriate.